jostbr/FYS4150-Projects/README.md

 Just added some more text.

-Just added even more text
+Just added even more text.

+Even more text.